ExtensionIntention/CoolNotes/README.md

 While none of these comments added to our backlogs, it did give us insight on what to prioritize.
 With the comments we elevated the importance of the tactile functionality in our backlogs.
 This will be more applicable next sprint as we decided to continue to finish the backend functionality that we started.

 ### Sprint Review
+Next goal: Our goal for the next sprint is to be more communicative.
+To this end, we will be sure to post at least twice in our threads updating what we are doing outside our daily scrums.
+We tested the working increment together as can be seen [here](https://github.com/cool-notes/CoolNotes/blob/master/demo2.png).
+We should probably make a video next time.
+We decided that while we cut it pretty close to getting the burdown to zero by the last day as we were basically working to the last few hours, we actually made a pretty good forecast.